antimof/UxPlay/README.md

-For NVIDIA graphics with the proprietary drivers, the `nvh264dec` plugin (included in gstreamer1.0-plugins-bad since GStreamer-1.18.0) can be used for accelerated video decoding on the NVIDIA GPU after NVIDIA's CUDA toolkit is installed.
+For NVIDIA graphics with the proprietary drivers, the `nvh264dec` plugin (included in gstreamer1.0-plugins-bad since GStreamer-1.18.0) can be used for accelerated video decoding on the NVIDIA GPU after NVIDIA's CUDA driver `libcuda.so` is installed.
 This plugin should be used with options `uxplay -vd nvh264dec -vs glimagesink`.
 For GStreamer-1.16 or earlier, the plugin is called `nvdec`, and must be build by the user, using  NVIDIA's proprietary [Video Codec SDK](https://docs.nvidia.com/video-technologies/video-codec-sdk/nvdec-video-decoder-api-prog-guide/).